rexresearch

 healing is a complex phenomenon involving a number of processes,

-including induction of an acute inflammatory process, regeneration
+including induction of an acute inflammatory process,

-of parenchymal inflammatory process[2], migration and
+regeneration of parenchymal inflammatory process[2], migration

-synthesis of extracellular matrix (ECM) proteins, remodelling of
+cells, synthesis of extracellular matrix (ECM) proteins,

-growth factor B (PDGF), transforming growth factor B (TGF-B),
+platelet-derived growth factor B (PDGF), transforming growth

-have been identified in self-healing wounds[2].
-In chronic wounds,
+growth factor (EGF) have been identified in self-healing

-the normal healing process is disrupted due to some unknown
+wounds[2].
+In chronic wounds, the normal healing process is

-reasons, and in such cases, exogenous application of certain
+disrupted due to some unknown reasons, and in such cases,

-including bacterial infection, necrotic tissue, interference with
+bacterial infection, necrotic tissue, interference with blood

-if the above factors could be inhibited/controlled by any agent,
+the above factors could be inhibited/controlled by any agent,

 increasing healing rate could be achieved[5].